cofide/cofide-demos/README.md

 ### Safe and secure ping-pong with Cofide

-Take a look at the logs of the client pod and see the mTLS-enabled ping-pong, complete with the client and server SPIFFE IDs:
+Take a look at the logs of the client pod and see the mTLS-enabled ping-pong, complete with the client and server SPIFFE IDs 🔐:

 ```
 2024/11/02 15:45:50 INFO ping from spiffe://foo.bar/ns/demo/sa/ping-pong-client...